-A review of violent events involving militant Islamist groups in Africa over the past year highlights several notable observations:
+A review of militant Islamist group activity in Africa over the past year highlights several notable observations:

-- Fatalities caused by Boko Haram dropped by 70 percent between 2015 and 2016 (from 11,519 to 3,499).
-This has led to a decline in the total number of fatalities caused by militant Islamist groups in Africa, reversing four years of accelerating violence.
+- Fatalities linked to Boko Haram dropped by 70 percent between 2015 and 2016 (from 11,519 to 3,499).
+This has led to a decline in the total number of fatalities related to militant Islamist groups in Africa, reversing 4 years of accelerating violence.

 - Al Shabaab grew more lethal in 2016, with fatalities increasing by a third—from 3,046 in 2015 to 4,281 in 2016.
-Al Shabaab has now surpassed Boko Haram as Africa’s most deadly militant Islamic group.
+Al Shabaab has now surpassed Boko Haram as Africa’s most deadly militant Islamist group (in terms of fatalities on all sides associated with each group).

 - Sahelian militant groups formerly associated with al Qaeda in the Islamic Maghreb (AQIM) have demonstrated increased organizational capacity by establishing locally based affiliates in Mali and Burkina Faso.
 They have also created a unified front under one al Qaeda banner, Jama’at Nusrat al Islam wal Muslimin (JNIM).